-Congenital sucrase-isomaltase deficiency is a disorder that affects a person's ability to digest certain sugars.
-People with this condition cannot break down the sugars sucrose and maltose.
-Sucrose (a sugar found in fruits, and also known as table sugar) and maltose (the sugar found in grains) are called disaccharides because they are made of two simple sugars.
-Disaccharides are broken down into simple sugars during digestion.
+Congenital sucrase-isomaltase deficiency (CSID) is an inherited disorder that affects a person's ability to digest certain sugars.
+People with this condition cannot break down the sugars sucrose (also known as table sugar) and maltose (the sugar found in grains).

-The prevalence of congenital sucrase-isomaltase deficiency is estimated to be 1 in 5,000 people of European descent.
-This condition is much more prevalent in the native populations of Greenland, Alaska, and Canada, where as many as 1 in 20 people may be affected.
+The prevalence of CSID is estimated to be between 1/500 and 1/2 000 among individuals of European descent.
+In the native populations of Greenland, Alaska, and Canada the condition is more prevalent, where as many as 1 in 20 people may be affected.